-Some of the most horrific true crime cases come from serial criminals—killers, rapists, arsonists.
+Some of the most horrific true crime stories come from serial criminals—killers, rapists, arsonists.
 But there are some crimes with behavior so bizarre, so unsettling, that they could prevent you from sleeping ever again.
-While many of these legendary tales get overshadowed by more infamous cases, here are six terrible true crimes of years past that will remind your horror comes in all different terrible shapes and sizes.
+While many of these legendary tales get overshadowed by more infamous cases, these six terrible true crime cases of years past will remind you that horror comes in all different, terrible shapes and sizes.

 1. The Unicorn Killer